-Roy Hobbs Baseball is adult amateur recreation baseball, servicing teams and leagues across the United States.
+Roy Hobbs Baseball is adult amateur recreation baseball, servicing teams and leagues across the United States, Canada, and the Carribean.
 Roy Hobbs Baseball is affiliated with the American Challenged Athletes and works directly with Challenged Athletes and baseball.

 Roy Hobbs’ current national tournament play is in these age groups:

-Roy Hobbs Baseball’s signature event is its annual World Series, which celebrated its 25th anniversary in 2013 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox and historic Terry Park, site of MLB spring training from 1925 through 1987.
-Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2019.
+Roy Hobbs Baseball’s signature event is its annual World Series, which celebrates its 28th anniversary in 2016 in Fort Myers/Lee County, Florida, at the spring training homes of the Minnesota Twins and Boston Red Sox, City of Palms Stadium, historic Terry Park, site of MLB spring training from 1925 through 1987, and the Player Development Complex, which is now the year-round home of Roy Hobbs Baseball.
+Roy Hobbs Baseball and Lee County officials have agreements in place to keep the World Series in Lee County through 2024.

 Who is Roy Hobbs?

 Roy Hobbs is the character in the book, “The Natural,” by Bernard Malmud, written in 1952, and turned into a Hollywood production in 1984, thrusting the fictional baseball hero Roy Hobbs on the American public.